-Most people who are using or taking drugs will experience some symptoms of withdrawal when they stop using.
-These can be physical or emotional, including anxiety, paranoia and nervousness.
+Most people who are using or taking drugs will experience a withdrawal syndrome when they stop using.
+Symptoms will be physical and psychological/emotional, including anxiety, paranoia and insomnia.

 Physical withdrawal symptoms occur because the body has become dependent on the effects of the specific drugs.

 Withdrawal symptoms can be very unpleasant- which leads to craving- and then back to using drugs for relief of the symptoms.

 During the pre-admission risk assessment prior to admission at our rehab in Warwickshire any medical risks are considered along with individual’s suitability for our overall treatment programme.
 The pre-admission assessment ensures that all necessary medications are immediately available on admission.

 Medically Assisted Drug Detoxification 'Drug Detox'

 On admission the prescribed medication is given when withdrawal symptoms start.
-More medication is then given (every hour if needed) to ensure that the withdrawal symptoms are well controlled.
+Further medication is then given (every hour if needed) to ensure that the withdrawal symptoms are well controlled.

-The detox symptoms are monitored and more medication given as required particularly if there is any difficulty sleeping.
+The withdrawal symptoms are monitored regularly, and more medication can be given as required- particularly if there is any difficulty sleeping.

 The rehab team of professional staff support at our rehab in Warwickshire and monitor residents 24/7 though any medically assisted detox.
 The staff ensure that any drug or alcohol withdrawal symptoms are well controlled.

-‘Drug detox’ is only the initial stage in the treatment and it is essential that all patients engage fully with the residential rehab treatment programme after detox is completed.
+‘Drug detox’ is only the initial stage in the treatment.
+It is essential that all residents engage fully with the residential rehab treatment programme after detox is completed.
 The subsequent therapy process will identify underlying emotional issues which caused the addictive behaviours.

 Most importantly, the residential rehab treatment programme will give you a plan for a happy, healthy drug-free life.